thegreatsunra/lemp-cloud-init/README.md

-# cloud-init
+# lemp-cloud-init

-> Spin up a new Ubuntu, Nginx, PHP, MariaDB server on Digital Ocean
+> Spin up a new Ubuntu, Nginx, MariaDB, PHP server on Digital Ocean

 ## License